snsf-data/ml-peer-review-analysis/README.md

 # prediction for an example review sentence not mentioning methods
 classification_pipeline("The project deals with an undoubtedly very interesting subject.")
 ```

+In addition, the subfolder `notebooks` contains a detailed tutorial on deploying the
+fine-tuned models from [Hugging Face](https://huggingface.co/snsf-data) at scale,
+including data pre-processing steps.

 ## Resources